 The moment you start thinking about addressing your concerns is the right moment to start therapy.
-At the centre of a useful therapy is your wish to understand and address your own suffering.
+The engine of a useful therapy is your desire to understand something new about yourself, your relationships, your enjoyment and your suffering.
 Thinking that being in therapy is a sign of weakness or an indulgence might put you off an otherwise vital and productive endeavour.
-Putting off therapy may lead to things eventually coming to a head at a potentially great cost to your peace of mind.
-Change can be daunting or terrifying but it does not have to always be.
+Change can be daunting or terrifying, but it does not have to always be.

-You may be going through burnout, relational problems, a lack of drive, anxiety, stress, feelings of failure, powerlessness, guilt or shame, loneliness, loss, or have been a victim of injustice, discrimination, trauma or abuse.
-When you wish you had more understanding and control over repeating patterns, or to find more acceptance and peace with loss, then it is time for therapy.
+You may be going through burnout, relational problems, a lack of drive, anxiety, stress, feelings of failure, powerlessness, guilt or shame, loneliness, loss, or have been a victim of injustice, discrimination, trauma or abuse, or feeling stuck.
+When you struggle with repeating patterns that do not seem to serve you, or with acceptance and loss, or when you are no longer at peace or content with what you thought was ideal, then it is time for therapy.

-In the first few sessions we will discuss about your circumstances, current or past and what changes you wish to make.
+In the first few sessions we will discuss about your circumstances and what changes you wish to make.
 I will listen to you, ask you questions, help you clarify your thoughts and highlight potentially important, if not unconscious, links between different parts of your life.
-If we decide to continue to work together I can then help you understand for yourself what seems to be at the core of your suffering and how to move forward with meaningful and resilient action.
+If we then decide to continue working together, I can then help you examine what seems to be at the core of your difficulties and how to move forward.
+The process may involve thinking and saying something that has never been said before, challenging assumptions and entrenched beliefs, staying with difficult thoughts and emotions, and examining actions that are not necessarily rational.

 49 Queen Victoria St, London EC4N 4SA